 The following year, McAuley released a jazzy solo LP, also on Dawn, but it too failed to find a wide audience.

 McAuley continues to write and teach music, while Judy Dyble drifted out of the music industry for decades until she returned in 2004 with her first album in 34 years, Enchanted Garden.
-Since then she has recorded three more limited-release albums, Spindle, The Whorl and Talking With Strangers.
+She recorded three more limited-release albums, Spindle, The Whorl and Talking With Strangers.

 Vocals, electric autoharp, piano